 "You are not good at all with your hands: you should study literature"

-This statement thrown at him in 1976 by his career counsellor had him baffled
+This statement thrown at him in 1976 by his career counsellor had

 for ever.
 That year he was being expelled from